Bissau Bissau, Guinea-bissau Travel Guide

 These encounters offer authentic cultural insight into Bissau-Guinean daily life and culinary practices.

-Savor authentic flavors prepared made with local ingredients and traditional methods.
+Savor authentic flavors prepared crafted with regional products and traditional methods.

-Approach dining with an open mind and a sense of adventure.
+Approach dining with an open mind and a feeling of adventure.
 Embrace the informal settings and the rich flavors.